Darkman: Television

 Universal Television financed a 30-minute television pilot presentation based on Darkman, which was made in 1992 and was to be shown on Fox.
 The pilot, directed by Brian Grant, featured an altered retelling of the character's origin and introduced several new characters.
 Larry Drake reprised his role of Robert G. Durant, while Christopher Bowen took over the role of Peyton Westlake/Darkman and Kathleen York played policewoman Jenny.

 The origin is similar to the original film as Peyton discovers his synthetic skin, is attacked and left for dead by Durant and his gang.
 In this version, however, Peyton is already married to Julie, and she is killed in the explosion.
 As in the films, Westlake becomes Darkman, and seeks vengeance on Durant and his gang.
 Darkman's headquarters are in an abandoned observatory overlooking the city, and he is wanted by the police for his actions against Durant's gang.
 The pilot ends with some scenes from the first film (particularly of Darkman and Durant fighting) and Darkman stating that justice will answer with a brand new face.
 The pilot went unaired and never got picked up.

 Sequels

 Two direct-to-video sequels were produced: Darkman II: The Return of Durant (1995) and Darkman III: Die Darkman Die (1996).
 Though Drake reprised his role as Durant in the second film, Arnold Vosloo took over the role of Darkman from Neeson.
 Raimi stepped back to an executive producer role; both sequels were instead directed by Bradford May.

 In an April 2022 interview, Neeson was asked if he would be interested in a hypothetical Darkman sequel; he indicated that he would at least be willing to read the script.
 That May, Raimi shared that Universal was considering a Darkman sequel and that a producer was attached to the project, but confessed his work on Doctor Strange in the Multiverse of Madness was keeping him too busy to learn any more.
 No official announcement had been made by the studio at the time.
+In January 2026, Raimi said that his production company, Ghost House Pictures, was trying to make the film, already having a screenplay written and Brian Netto and Adam Schindler set to direct, but was having difficulty with the financing.